-A government entity or department responsible for enforcing ordinances relating to the control, impoundment and disposition of animals.
-They take custody of stray domestic animals and facilitates their return to or placement in a home environment, defends animals from abuse and neglect, and protects the public from aggressive or dangerous animals.
-The animal control facility puts a 3-day hold, while vetting them to determine the best course of action to take
+A government entity or department responsible for enforcing ordinances relating to the control, impoundment, and disposition of animals.
+They take custody of stray domestic animals and facilitates their return to or placement in a home environment, defend animals from abuse and neglect, and protect the public from aggressive or dangerous animals.
+The animal control facility puts a 3-day hold while vetting them to determine the best course of action to take.

 Question: Who do I contact on the days that Animal control is not open?

-Answer: Animal control is unable to transport deceased animals, the county must be notified, in most instances the animal control officer will determine if the animal is deceased and then report it to the county.
-If you see a deceased animal after hours please contact the city side streets Public works 758-5400, City main roads DOT 758-3700 County roads- landfill 752-6050
+Answer: Animal control is unable to transport deceased animals; the county must be notified.
+In most instances, the animal control officer will determine if the animal is deceased and then report it to the county.
+If you see a deceased animal after hours, please contact:

-Answer: If the animal is a danger to the community please call the animal control office leave a voice mail with a description of the animal, location and the dangerous behavior, if they do not meet this criteria you will have to wait to take it to animal control the next business day.
+Answer: If the animal is a danger to the community, please call the animal control office and leave a voice mail with a description of the animal, location, and the dangerous behavior.
+If they do not meet this criterion, you will have to wait to take it to animal control the next business day.

 Question: I have borrowed a trap from you, and I have trapped wildlife instead of my intended cat or dog, what do I do?

-Question: I came across a neglected horse and goat while driving the county today can you come check them out if they look under weight.?
+Question: I came across a neglected horse and goat while driving the county today; can you come to check them out if they look underweight?

 Question: Can I make an anonymous complaint?